iMAL

 iPO 2025: Maud Gourdon

-As part of iMAL Projects Office 2025, Maud is selected for a FabLab experimentation Residency, where she will work on her project " Rugit le Coeur "
+As part of iMAL Projects Office 2025, Maud was selected for a FabLab experimentation Residency, where she worked on her project " Rugit le Coeur "

 Maud Gourdon